jiminhsieh/jekyll-clean-dark/_posts/2017-10-02-Great-Hackers-by-Paul-Graham.md

 share: true
 ---

-There is original link of essay - [http://www.paulgraham.com/gh.html](http://www.paulgraham.com/gh.html).
+There is the original link of essay - [http://www.paulgraham.com/gh.html](http://www.paulgraham.com/gh.html).

 > In programming, as in many fields, the hard part isn't solving problems, but deciding what problems to solve.